inkdropapp/docs-old/src/pages/manual/customizing-keybindings.md

 By clicking **your keymap file** on the top of this section, you can open up the file.

+To unbind the existing keybindings, set `false` value instead of command name to them.

 ## Global keybindings

 There is a special selector called `global` which lets you configure global keybindings.